Bankstown Bunker: Other Fighter Sector Headquarters

 No 2.
-Fighter Sector Headquarters formed at New Lambton NSW on 25 February 1942.
+Fighter Sector Headquarters formed at New Lambton on 25 February 1942.
 The unit commandeered the New Lambton Public School for its operations before moving to Ash Island on 3 December 1944.
 No. 2 Fighter Sector Headquarters was to be responsible for fighter aircraft control and coordination for the Newcastle and Hunter region.
 However, it appears that 2FSHQ was non-operational and functioned as a training facility while, located at New Lambton.
-There is no indication that a purpose built headquarters (similar to that built in Condell Park) was constructed for this unit.
+There is no indication that a purpose-built headquarters (similar to that built in Condell Park) was constructed for this unit.

 No. 3 Fighter Sector Headquarters was formed at Townsville on 25 February 1942.
 The unit controlled fighter operations and anti-aircraft defences through North Queensland and New Guinea.
 The unit operated from a grammar school at North Ward until a semi underground bunker (identified as such because all the cabling was laid underground), was constructed between 1942 and 1943.
 The new fighter sector headquarters was built on the lower slopes of Mount Stuart and became fully operational on 20 December 1944.
 In 1962 or 1963 the interior of the bunker was destroyed by fire.

 No. 5 Fighter Sector Headquarters was formed at Darwin on 25 February, six days after the bombing of Darwin by Japanese forces.
 The unit was responsible for all air operations over northern Australia, from Broome to Cape York.
 Initially the Fighter Sector Headquarters operated out of tents and then a rough shed at Sandfly Gully, a kilometre south of the Darwin airstrip.
 At a later date an Operations Room was constructed at Berrimah, 15 km east of Darwin.
 Information provided by men who worked at the site indicates that the building was a semi underground structure, that initially comprising one room but which was later expanded to two rooms.
 In the years following the close of WWII the exact location of the Berrimah Operations Room was lost, however, in 1995 a search for the building was initiated and by 1997 intact concrete floors of two adjacent rooms (tentatively identified as those of the Filter Room and Operations Room) had been identified on Berrimah Farm.